Islanders head coach Patrick Roy, center, looks on from behind...

 Islanders head coach Patrick Roy, center, looks on from behind centers Brock Nelson and Bo Horvat during the second period of an NHL game against the Dallas Stars on Saturday in Dallas.
 Credit: AP/LM Otero

-“Right now I don’t have any thoughts about that,” Roy said after the Islanders fell 3-0 to the Stars to open a three-game road trip on Saturday night.
+“Right now I don’t have any thoughts about that,” Roy said after the Islanders fell to the Stars, 3-0, to open a three-game road trip on Saturday night.
 “You could ask me the same question tomorrow, though.”

-Roy finished his Hall of Fame career as a goalie with the Avalanche after forcing a trade from the Canadiens, winning his third and fourth Cups in Colorado in 1996 and 2001, respectively.
+Roy finished his Hall of Fame career as a goalie with the Avalanche after forcing a trade from the Canadiens, winning his third and fourth Cups in Colorado in 1996 and 2001.

-But former teammate Joe Sakic, who had been hired as the vice president of hockey operations, was given the additional role of GM in 2014.
+But former teammate Joe Sakic, who had been hired as the vice president of hockey operations, was given the additional role of general manager in 2014.

 Roy stepped down as the Avalanche coach in 2016 about a month before training camp opened, citing a lack of input into personnel decisions.

-He went back into coaching and running the Quebec Remparts of the Quebec Maritimes Junior Hockey League, stepping down after winning the Memorial Cup in 2023, then being hired by Islanders president/GM Lou Lamoriello to replace the fired Lane Lambert on Jan.
+He went back into coaching and running the Quebec Remparts of the Quebec Maritimes Junior Hockey League.
+He stepped down after winning the Memorial Cup in 2023, then was hired by Islanders president and GM Lou Lamoriello to replace the fired Lane Lambert on Jan.
 20.

-“One hundred percent,” Barzal added when asked if the players were motivated to win for Roy.
+“100%,” Barzal added when asked if the players are motivated to win for Roy.
 “Patty’s got this room.
 We want to win for each other.
 But also circumstances like that, when we went to Montreal, there’s an extra little bit added to win for Patty.
 He’s one of us and we really respect him.”

 SUBSCRIBE